rhblind/drf-haystack/docs/advanced_usage.rst

 ==============

 Some search backends supports ``More Like This`` features.
-In order to take advantage of this, we have a mixin class :class:`mixins.MoreLikeThisMixin`

-the ``HaystackViewSet`` includes a ``more-like-this`` detail route which is appended to the base name of the ViewSet.
+In order to take advantage of this, we have a mixin class :class:`drf_haystack.mixins.MoreLikeThisMixin`, which will append a ``more-like-this`` detail route to the base name of the ViewSet.
 Lets say you have a router which looks like this:

 .. code-block:: python